neurodata/bilateral-connectome/docs/slides/berlin/berlin.md

 # Why bilateral symmetry?
 - Fundamental property of almost all animals
 - Often (implicitly or explicitly) assumed in connectomics
-- ...but many ways to write down what we mean when we say it for the networks
+- ...but many ways to write down what we mean for the networks

 # Why else?
 - As more connectomes are mapped, we'll want evaluate the *significance* and *nature* of differences between them